shiguredo/sora-webrtc-ios/README.md

 Available from [releases](https://github.com/shiguredo/sora-webrtc-ios/releases) page of this repository.

-## "Development" version
+## "Development" version (iOS)

-Some releases are always comes with its "development" variants, for example `70.17.0` and `70.17.0-dev`.
+Some releases are always comes with its "development" variants, for example `73.10.0` and `73.10.0-dev`.
 Development variants are smaller binaries, which:

 - bitcode is stripped off and not available
 - support arm64 only (no armv7)